M3RG-IITD/Industrial_scale_Cement_Emissions/README.md

 ---

-**9. Optional Practical Validation:**
+**9. Historic data based Validation:**
-Compare optimized solution with historical plant states using similarity metrics
+Compare optimized solution with historical plant states using Manhattan distance based similarity score

 ## Demo
 After setting up the conda environment and ensuring the system meets the specified requirements, follow the steps below to run the demo: